The Gerund

 With prepositions:

-I think of saying him about it.
+I think of telling him about it.

 We insisted on their coming to the meeting.